Susur Lee: Awards

 Lee's awards include the CAA Five Diamond Award, Cannes, France; the American Academy of Hospitality Services' 5 Diamond Award (selected as one of the "World's Best Chefs") and being named one of the "Ten Chefs of the Millennium" by Food & Wine.
 In 2017 he was given "Canada's Best 100 Lifetime Achievement Award".
 In 2015, Susur was one of the recipients of the 2015 Top 25 Canadian Immigrant Awards presented by Canadian Immigrant Magazine.

 Personal life

-Lee met his first wife Marilou Covey while he was a sous chef at the Peninsula Hotel in HK.
+Lee met his first wife Marilou Covey while he was a sous chef at the Peninsula Hong Kong.
 They immigrated to Canada in 1978, where they married in the same year.
 In 1983, the couple had decided to move to Hong Kong, but Covey died as a passenger aboard Korean Air Lines Flight 007, which was destroyed by a Soviet jet fighter.

 Susur married Brenda Bent in 1991, with whom he has three children: Levi, Kai and Jet.